 Estimated reading time: 6 minutes

-If you’ve been wondering why your inattentive ADHD children seem stuck in the same frustrating behaviors, take a deep breath with me.
-You’re not imagining how hard this is—and you’re definitely not failing.
+If you’ve been wondering why your inattentive ADHD children seem stuck in the same frustrating behaviors and struggling with emotional dysregulation or follow-through, take a deep breath with me.
+You’re not imagining how hard this is and you’re definitely not failing.
 What I want you to hear is this: your child isn’t acting like this on purpose.
 They’re not lazy, unmotivated, or pushing your buttons.
 They simply don’t yet have a regulated brain or the skills to do something different.

 When the nervous system is dysregulated, kids don’t have consistent access to focus, motivation, or follow-through.
 Behavior becomes a clue—not a choice.

 Kids repeat what’s familiar—not what works.
+Because the brain defaults to what feels manageable, not what’s logical.
 When the brain is stuck, the child is stuck.
 Many parents believe their child “should know better,” but without regulation, skills don’t stick.

 Understimulation in inattentive ADHD can look like: